lagom-/laravel-V4-template/README.md

 # Installation
-Navigate to the root of your website and then follow these steps
+Navigate to the root of your webserver and then follow these steps **Step 1:**
-### Step 1:
 $ `curl -sS https://getcomposer.org/installer | php-cgi-5.4`

 ### Step 2: